Website Navigation for the Best User Experience

 So, instead of using words such as Catechesis, RCIA, or Acolyte as some of your headers, go ahead and “rename” them to something that others would more easily understand, such as Church Teaching, Becoming Catholic, or Altar Servers.

 Now that you know how to set up your navigation, it’s time to plan out your perfect website.
-Check out “ Church Websites Our Design Team Loves” for some great aspects to consider, and connect with us to create your next website at www.4lpi.com/websites.
+Check out “ Church Websites Our Design Team Loves ” for some great designs to be inspired by, and get into touch with us when you're ready for a refresh of your own!

 Share